 Thick Skinned 40

 Quick Recovery x

 Distribute the rest evenly between Sprinter, Warlord, Tumbling, and Shadow Ward.
-I prefer to lean more heavily towards Sprinter and Shadow Ward.
+I prefer to lean more heavily towards Warlord and Sprinter

 Elemental Expert 64

 Staff Expert 23

 Reconsider the amount of points in Spell Erosion based on your group composition, and what penetration values are available to you.
 21 is my recommendation for major breach, Alkosh, and Infused Crusher.
 Spell Erosion is a good place to dump your leftover points if you can't hit a jump point in anything else.